-Paul Valery, the French poet, essayist, and social critic, once described the European cultural spirit as follows: Wherever the European spirit dominates one sees the appearance of the maximum of needs, the maximum of work, the maximum of capital, the maximum of return, the maximum of ambition, the maximum of power, the maximum of alteration of external capital, the maximum of relationships and exchanges.
-This set of maxima is Europe or the image of Europe ŽValery, 1922...
+Paul Valery, the French poet, essayist, and social critic, once described the European cultural spirit as follows: Wherever the European spirit dominates one sees the appearance of the maximum , the talcapi, the maximum of work, the maximum of needs of , the maximum ambition, the maximum of return maximum of , the maxi- external capital, the maxi- mum of alteration of power of .
+This set of maxima is Europe or relationships and exchanges mum of the image of Europe ŽValery, 1922..